alizainprasla/ReachabilityHelper/README.md

 # ReachabilityHelper

-ReachabilityHelper example project to demostrate if internet connectiviy is lost
+ReachabilityHelper example project to demostrate if internet connectivity is lost

 ## Getting Started

 Built in Swift 4

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With